May 18 2005

-Wes Hickman (202-224-5972) or Kevin Bishop (864-250-1417)WASHINGTON- U.S. Senator Lindsey Graham (R-South Carolina) today announced the Medical University of South Carolina will receive a $320,220 grant to conduct heart and vascular disease research.
-The grant was awarded by the U.S. Department of Health and Human Services. ####
+Wes Hickman (202-224-5972) or Kevin Bishop (864-250-1417)WASHINGTON- U.S Senator Lindsey Graham (R-South Carolina) today announced the Catawba Indian Nation will receive a $1,459,690 Indian Housing Block Grant.
+The funds can be used for affordable housing activities including operating assistance, development of affordable housing, housing services, housing management, or crime prevention safety activities.
+The grant was awarded by the U.S. Department of Housing and Urban Development. ####

 May 13 2005